clmonter/Interspeech-2025-Entropy-Triangle/README.md

 Understanding soundscapes is essential for real-world AI systems — but imbalanced data can severely harm model performance.

-In this work, we analyze the **impact of data imbalance** on the training dynamics of SOTA models using the **Entropic Triangle framework**.
+In this work, we analyze the **impact of different loss-weighting functions** to combat the imbalance, on the training dynamics of CP-Mobile using the **Entropic Triangle framework**.

 We use: